BacelarVitor/BacelarVitor/README.md

 - 🔭 I’m currently working at [Intcom](https://intcom.com.br/en/)

-- 🌱 I’m currently learning Svelte
+- 🌱 I’m currently learning Svelte, Go and Python

 <!-- 👨‍💻 All of my projects are available at [notafunction.dev](https://notafunction.dev)-->

- - 💬 Ask me about **One Piece, .NET, Angular, Svelte & SQL
+ - 💬 Ask me about **One Piece, .NET, Angular, Svelte & Go

  - ⚡ Fun fact **I code listening to classic and eletronic music**